NikosAlexandris/pvgis-prototype/docs/cli/basics.md

 !!! question "Where did this timestamp came from?"

-    The timestamp is the one of this very example's execution time.
+    The timestamp in the above command
-    It's practically the time the interactive documentation you are reading was build.
+    is the one of this very example's execution time which ran at build time of the interactive documentation you are reading.

 ### Single timestamp